roc-streaming/roc-toolkit/docs/sphinx/running/pulseaudio_modules.rst

 Advantages over PulseAudio "native" protocol:

-- Accurate latency.
+- Better service quaility when the latency is low and the network is unreliable.
 PulseAudio "native" protocol uses TCP, while Roc uses RTP, which is better suited for real-time communication than TCP-based protocols.

 - Compatibility with standard protocols.
 PulseAudio "native" protocol is PulseAudio-specific, while Roc implements a set of standardized RTP-based protocols.

 Advantages over PulseAudio built-in RTP support:

-- Better service quality over an unreliable network.
-This is achieved by employing Forward Erasure Correction codes.
+- Better service quaility when the latency is low and the network is unreliable.
+PulseAudio uses bare RTP, while Roc also employs Forward Erasure Correction extensions.

 Building
 ========